-This crispy Indian okra (bhindi) recipe tastes like spicy fried green beans only it’s much, much better.
+This crispy Indian okra (bhindi) recipe tastes kinda like spicy fried green beans only it’s much, much better.

 The fact is that okra has an unfair rep. You know how people hate on brussels sprouts?
 It’s because they’ve never had oven-roasted brussels sprouts.
 How can anyone hate those crispy little guys – I mean, they’re fantastic.
 Okra is the same.
 If prepared properly/according to taste, you’re going to like it.
 I think the “dry-fry” or stir-fry method is the best way to cook okra.

 For those of you who don’t do slimy, make sure you buy baby okra.
 Baby okra is tender and slender and perfect for this crispy okra recipe.
-Whenever I prepare this dish, I buy a 12 oz package of frozen baby okra.
+Whenever I prepare this dish, I typically use a 12 oz package of frozen baby okra.
 You can find this at your local Indian or ethnic store.
 It’s super cheap – maybe $3 max.

-- 1 onion, chopped
+- 1 onion diced

-- ¼ tsp salt adjust to taste
+- ½ teaspoon salt adjust to taste